angus-mackenzie/ASD-Notes/ASD03.md

     * Multiple iterations with feedback and adaptation
 * System grows incrementally over time, iteration by iteration
     * May not be eligible for production deployment until after many iterations
-* Output of an iteration is not an experimental prototype but a production subset of the final system.
+* Output of an iteration is not an experimental prototype but a production subset of the final system
 * Each iteration tackles new requirements and incrementally extends the system
 * An iteration may occasionally revisit existing software and improve it